Skip to footer content

 Creating Server Implementations

 The following code sets up a basic Socket.IO server in C# that listens for client connections on port 3000.
-When a client sends a message, the logs the message and responds back to the client, confirming receipt.
+When a client sends a message, the server logs the message and responds back to the client, confirming receipt.

 using System;